prajjawal98/Hacktoberfest-2018/README.md

 - Register at [Hactoberfest-2018](https://hacktoberfest.digitalocean.com/) using your github id.

 # Guidelines
-1. Create a folder for a programming language.
+1. Create a folder for a programming language...
 2. Add algorithms to  that folder for that particular programming language.

 # Getting Started